-The complaint must be made to Miss Cronin (Principal) via Miss Taylor (see school office).
+The complaint must be made to the Principal via the PA to the Principal (see school office).
 This may be done in person, by letter (preferably on the complaint form), by email or telephone.
 The Principal will record the date the complaint is received and will acknowledge receipt in writing, by letter or email, within 5 school days.
-Within this response, Miss Cronin (Principal) if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
+Within this response, the Principal, if needed, will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
 The Principal will indicate if a face-to-face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.

-At the conclusion of the investigation, Miss Cronin (Principal) will provide a formal written response within 15 school days of the receipt of the complaint.
-If Miss Cronin (Principal) is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+At the conclusion of the investigation, the Principal will provide a formal written response within 15 school days of the receipt of the complaint.
+If the Principal is unable to meet this deadline, they will provide the complainant with an update and revised response date.